 Ventilation is often the only effective means for removing moisture.
 Exhaust fans in the kitchen and bathroom will remove moisture created from cooking and bathing before the vapor can circulate through the house.
 These fans need to be run often enough to remove the moisture.
-Your home is equipped with a fan timer that controls the fan in your main bathroom.
-It is recommended that this fan is programmed to operate for at least 8 hours day every day.
+Your home is equipped with a fan timerthat controls the fan in your main bathroom.
+It is recommended that this fan is programmed to operate for four hours twice a day every day or as needed depending on occupant living conditions.